Our approach to responsible investment

 We have adopted a policy on responsible investment in line with our investment beliefs and to avoid reputational risk for the scheme’s sponsors.
 Our policy is that we will:

-• require the investment manager to incorporate environmental, social and governance considerations (ESG) into its investment process, with the trustee receiving regular reporting on these considerations.
-The investment manager's investment process is informed by a series of beliefs, which we have determined aligns with our own beliefs and are detailed in Russell Investments: Our Responsible Investing Practices [PDF, 4.7 MB]
+- require the investment manager to incorporate environmental, social and governance considerations (ESG) into its investment process, with the trustee receiving regular reporting on these considerations.
+The investment manager's investment process is informed by a series of beliefs, which we have determined aligns with our own beliefs and are detailed in Russell Investments' 2024 investment stewardship report [PDF, 9.5 MB]

 As a responsible asset owner, we also expect our investment manager to seek to improve the ESG practices of the companies that we invest in through share voting and engagement.
 Exclusion is usually a last resort, but a company may be excluded from the portfolio if it is determined that engagement and voting is unlikely to lead to positive change.